 The front consists of 2 parts (as seen on right of photo above) each is made up of 5 rows of 4 squares, 2 rows of 3 squares and 1 row of 2 squares.
 (You'll notice I made the fronts to match one another, but you don't need to do this).

 Stitch your squares together right sides facing in horizontal rows and then join the rows together as per the layout in the photo above.
 Stitch the shoulders and sides right side facing.
 Now complete a row of dc in main colour round each armhole.
-Now complete 2 rows of dc in main colour around all outer edge.
-Press lightly with a cool iron on wrong side to complete.
+Now complete 2 rows of US SC in main colour around all outer edge.
+Block your waistcoat (do not iron).